Nullreff/redpile-old/README.md

 License
 -------

-Released under GPLv3, see LICENSE.txt for more information.
+Redpile core is GPL, see LICENSE for more information.